 A. Actually, Apple products contains built-in accessibility right out of the box.
 Whether we’re talking about a Mac, iPad, iPhone or an iPod Touch, Apple includes a built-in screen reader called VoiceOver which allows a blind person to use these products independently.

 Q. Are you serious?

 A. Not all of the time but I am when it comes to this stuff.
 If you own a Mac, press command-f5, which is a toggle for turning VoiceOver either on or off.
 On an iOS device, such as an iPhone, go to Settings, General, Accessibility and then tap VoiceOver to enable or disable VoiceOver.
 You can also just ask Siri to “turn on VoiceOver” or “turn VoiceOver off.”
 Just know that VoiceOver changes the way some gestures are used.
-As a big example, you need to double-tap on an item to choose it, rather than just a single tap.
+As a big example, when VoiceOver is enabled you need to double-tap on an item to choose it, rather than just a single tap.